dmksolita/Solitarian/src/content/posts/the-solitarian-way.md

 author: The Solitarian Team
 ---

-If you spend even a little time at Solitarian, you start to notice the same thing in small everyday moments.
+If you spend even a little time at Solita, you start to notice the same thing in small everyday moments.

 Someone is stuck on a client problem and two people jump into the call, not because it is “their area” but because it matters.
 A teammate shares a half-formed idea in chat and, instead of silence or point-scoring, people help shape it into something stronger.
 Someone new joins and, within minutes, they are part of the conversation.